ixdat/ixdat/docs/source/getting_started/index.rst

 **Cheat sheet**

-Get an overview of the most commonly used classes and class methods in the :ref:`cheat_sheet`.
+Get an overview of the most commonly used classes and methods in the :ref:`cheat_sheet`.
 Reach out to the ixdat team if you are missing some particular section here!